rstudio-conf-2022/wtf-rstats/README.md

 ### Project-oriented workflow (2 sessions)

-- Define an RStudio **P**roject.
+- Establish the concept of the project as the basic organizational unit of work.
+  RStudio offer rich support for this way of working via **P**rojects.

 - Describe benefits of project oriented workflows.

 - Apply best practices for working in RStudio projects, including

-   + Creating robust file paths that travel well in time and space (someone else's computer, your computer a year from now) through the {here} and {fs} packages.
+   + Creating robust file paths that travel well in time and space (someone else's computer, your computer a year from now) with base R and with the {here} and {fs} packages.

    + Constructing human and machine readable file names that sort nicely.

    + Differentiating workflow elements, analysis inputs, and analysis outputs in project structure to create navigable programming interfaces.

-   + Using blank slates and restarting R frequently.
+   + Restarting R frequently, with a blank slate.

 ### Git/GitHub (2 sessions)